aws-samples/cfn101-workshop/content/advanced/modules/consume-example/index.md

 ### Challenge

-Add tags to the resources so that the resources created are easily identifiable.
+Add `Name` tags to the resources described in the module fragment, so that the resources created are easily identifiable.
+Users should be able to specify a value for  a new, relevant module property called `NameTag` when they consume the module.

 :::expand{header="Need a hint?"}
-* Update the `module.yaml` file to add Tags to all the resources that support them.
+* Update the `module.yaml` file to add `Name` tags to all the resources that support them.
 Documentation for adding tags to a VPC can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpc.html#cfn-ec2-vpc-tags).
+For other resource types in the template, determine whether they support tags or not, and how: see [AWS resource and property types reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) for more information.
+When done, reference the value for the `Name` tag you added to each resource supporting tags in a new `NameTag` input parameter you specify in the fragment.

 * Submit the changes, and set the new module version as the default version.
 For more information, see the `submit` [command](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-submit.html) in the CloudFormation Command Line Interface reference.

-* Update he `use-module.yaml` to include the new Tag parameter value.
+* Update the `use-module.yaml` template to include a new `NameTag` module property.

 * Perform a stack update on the `cfn-workshop-modules` stack.
 :::